rnuske/komaletter/README.md

 ### Examples

 #### Skeleton
-The skeleton creates a very simple letter as a starting point for your own writing.
+The skeleton provided by `komaletter` creates a very simple letter as a starting point for your own writing.
 Several formatting defaults for font, fontsize, indentation are in use.
 See `vignette('intro', 'komaletter')` and `help(komaletter)` for a complete list and default values.
-The following figure shows the complete source on the left and the rendered pdf on the right.
+The following figure shows the `rmarkdown` source on the left and the rendered `pdf` on the right.

 ![](./man/figures/skeleton.png)

 #### Vignette
-The vignette examples are a little more featureful and show how to include a signature, choose a different layout and a few formatting settings.
+The vignette examples are a little more featureful and show how to include a signature, choose a different layout and a few format settings.
-All of these are driven by simple YAML headers as seen on the left.
+All of these are driven by simple settings in the `YAML` header as seen on the left.
-The vignettes also contain a few lines of vignette metadata one would be excluded from a normal letter.

 ![](./man/figures/letter_example1.png)